 - The Fisher Bay Observatory Gallery 6: Observing Landscapes delivers diverse perspectives of the Bay Area, combining its history, ecology, and geography for an immersive and educational experience.

 - Gallery 4: Living Systems is a delight if you’re a fan of learning about life in all shapes and sizes.
-No life form is too small to be observed in this fascinating compilation of the Earth’s biology.
+No life form is too small to be observed in this fascinating compilation of human and environmental biology.